NorESMhub/NorESM/doc/configurations/ensemble_runs.rst

 **PERTLIM only works for startup or hybrid runs.** It is not possible to use PERTLIM when doing a branch run.

-Creating 5 namelists with five different PERTLIM values is doable, but if you want to run say 25 different members you want to do this in an automated way.
-The following script provides an example of how to do this.
-The script assumes that you have already created a template namelist called user_nl_cam_template which contains at least the following line:
+While it is perhaps do-able to manyally create 5 different namelists with five different PERTLIM values, you will probably want to do this in a more automated way if you want to run say 25 different members.
+The approach described below provides an example of how to do this.
+It is assumed that you have already created a template namelist called user_nl_cam_template which contains at least the following line:

 ::